ericstiles/wheat-blog/authors/eric-stiles.markdown

 ## NodeJS

-As you can see with this site I'm working through my issues NodeJs.
+As you can see with this site I'm working through my issues wuth NodeJs.
 More to come...